2024–25 LIDOM season

 The 2024–25 Dominican Professional Baseball League season is the 57th consecutive season of winter league baseball in the Dominican Republic, and 70th overall season.
-The regular season started on 16 October 2024, and ended 29 December 2024.
+The regular season started on 16 October 2024 and ended 29 December 2024.

 Tigres del Licey were the defending champions, having won their 24th championship during the 2023–24 season and back-to-back titles.
-They eventually lost in the Serie Final in their bid for a three-peat to the Leones del Escogido.
-The Leones win their 17th championship and first since the 2015–16 season.
+They eventually lost in the Serie Final in their bid for a three-peat to their city rivals, Leones del Escogido.
+The Leones won their 17th championship and first since the 2015–16 season.

 Competition format

 Each team plays a 50-game regular season schedule (Serie Regular).
 The top four teams in the standings then play an 18-game round-robin playoff format (Serie Semifinal), to determine the top two teams that will play the Serie Final.
 The Serie Final is set to be a best-of-nine series to determined the season championship to qualify for the 2025 Caribbean Series.